 - PADI Sidemount and Tec Sidemount Instructor

 - ANDI Advanced Sidemount and Technical Wreck Instructor

 - BSAC Nationally Qualified Instructor

 - SSI Advanced Open Water Instructor

-When did you learn to dive and when did you become an instructor..?
+When did you learn to dive and when did you become a diving instructor?

 I learnt to dive with BSAC whilst at university in 1993.
 I continued dive training over the next 10 years, gaining multiple qualifications with BSAC and PADI.
 I became a PADI divemaster in 2003 and a BSAC instructor in 2004, teaching in UK military dive clubs.
 I started technical diving in the UK in 2005, training with Mark Powell and certifying with TDI.
 I qualified as a PADI instructor in 2006 and became a TecRec technical diving instructor, via Jamie McCloud on the infamous MV Trident tech liveaboard, and SSI instructor certifications in 2007.
 I certified as an ANDI Safeair, Sidemount and Technical Wreck instructor in 2012 and was in the first batch of PADI certified Sidemount and Tec Sidemount instructors pre-qualified in 2013.
 In 2016 I became a RAID Technical instructor – enabling me to teach the highest standards of courses available.

 I’ve never ‘rushed’ through qualifications or gained teaching certifications with an aim to ‘sell courses’.
 My progress as a technical diving instructor reflects my personal interests and passions; along with a belief that I should only teach subjects in which I have a very high level of personal experience and expertise.

-Are you a full time or part time instructor?
+Are you a full time or part time technical diving course instructor?

 Since I became a PADI instructor in 2006, I have worked full-time in the scuba industry.
 I have worked as a full-time technical diving instructor in Thailand, Malaysia and the Philippines.